chaincodelabs/seminars/bitcoin-protocol-development/script-wallets.md

 ### Output Descriptors

 1. What is the benefit of using output descriptors?
-2. Are there any use cases for p2sh-wsh-p2pkh descriptors?
-3. What's about miniscript?
-Interactions with descriptors?
+2. How does miniscript interact with descriptors?

 ### HD Wallets